Where to Stay in Bali

 9. Lovina

 Lovina, on the northern coast of Bali, is 10 kilometers of seaside villages offering a decent range of hotels and restaurants – but little nightlife or shopping.
-It has a perfect combination of sunsets, sea breezes, and sea views (as well as dolphin tours), but the beaches are gray, often dirty, and generally unsuitable for swimming.
+It has a perfect combination of sunsets, sea breezes, and sea views (as well as dolphin tours).
+The beaches have dark volcanic sand and the water is very calm, making it better for dolphin watching than traditional swimming.
 Lovina’s infectious village vibe, dramatic mountain backdrop, and accessibility to sights nearby, such as the Banjar hot springs and Bali’s second city, Singaraja, make it unique.

 10. East Coast